marcoalopez/IDEAproject/IDEA_project.md

 *Supplementary material (Matlab codes)*: https://doi.org/10.6084/m9.figshare.16569396.v1 (for full datasets see section 4.2)

 > **Relevance**: We study a widespread (in the lithosphere) dynamic recrystallization process called subgrain rotation in olivine, the most common mineral in the lithosphere.
 Using high-resolution EBSD, we were able to describe how and where the so-called “subgrain cells” (the precursor of the new recrystallized grains) form at micrometric scales and found a sharp change in the properties of these "subgrain boundaries" once they become grain boundaries.
 We discuss the possible causes of this change and propose a hypothesis to explain it.
-[Preprint here](https://eartharxiv.org/repository/view/1973/)
+[PDF here](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2021_TECTO228916_Lopez-Sanchez.pdf)

 Ben Ismail W, Tommasi A, Lopez-Sanchez MA, Barou F, Rutter EH, Demouchy S. Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. _Tectonophysics_ **815**: 228916 https://doi.org/10.1016/j.tecto.2021.228916 [Preprint here](http://arxiv.org/abs/2101.03362)